dylanlee/ShiftFinder/README.md

 "RunTestSuite.ipynb" loads the data in the folder "TestCases" and computes the A_i value for each of the nine test cases shown in figure 7.

 "FindMaskedOutAvulsions.ipynb" compares the results of the method and the masking procedure used in the paper to avulsions that were previously found in the study area by hand.

+"loadregionandmask.py" is a helper script that loads in the study area/small test area for the "RunTiles.ipynb" and "VizResults.ipynb" notebooks.

 ## Library versions